 It is an excellent Gemstone for emotional balance.

 It is an excellent Gemstone for women as it has a positive impact on their hormonal balance.
 It eases pain during menstruation and childbirth.

-In Many cultures it has been referred to as “The Lovers gemstone “as it helps in finding true love.
+Many cultures, it has been referred to as “The Lovers Gemstone “as it helps in finding true love.

 It is excellent for unblocking of the Lymphatic System.
 It helps in balancing of the pituitary gland.